MicrosoftDocs/SupportArticles-docs/support/mem/intune/software-distribution-best-practices.md

 ---
 title: Best practices for Intune software distribution to Windows PC
-description: Describes tips and best practices for distributing a software or update package to Windows PC clients by using Microsoft Intune. ms.date: 05/11/2020 ms.prod-support-area-path: Software distribution
+description: Describes tips for distributing a software or update package to Windows PC clients by using Microsoft Intune. ms.date: 05/11/2020 ms.prod-support-area-path: Software distribution
 ---